mocks-server/website/docs/get-started-intro.md

 Defining the api responses during the earliest phases of development will improve the communication among team members and align their expectations.

-Working with Node.js, it integrates better in front-end projects as any other dependency, and it will be easier to front-end developers to maintain the mocks.
+Working with Node.js, it integrates better in front-end projects as any other NPM dependency, and it will be easier for front-end developers to maintain the mocks.

 ## How does it works?